 Now you could self-publish, but I would suggest hiring an editor to make sure your book is ready for the public.
-I would be unable to publish your book for you.
+I ‘m unable to publish your book for you.
 It’s not what I do.
 I write.
 That’s all.
 That’s it.
 I stay in my lane.

-Here’s some general advice from me.
+Here’s some general advice.
 Hope it helps some:

 - the first task is learning these publishing terms and how to complete them because you need to have these things prepared to submit to a publisher or agent: